Membership Policies and Procedures

 2. Click on the black button that says, “Forgot Password?”

 3. Enter your PGA of Canada Member ID number and click “Submit”.

 4. An email will be sent with a link to reset your password.
 Please make a new password and try logging in.

 Or watch the video tutorial on how to reset your password - click the play button below.
-If you forget your PGA of Canada Member ID number or are still having trouble logging in to your profile, please contact Karen at email@example.com for assistance.
+If you forget your PGA of Canada Member ID number or are still having trouble logging in to your profile, please contact Jacob at firstname.lastname@example.org for assistance.

 Please click here, to access the Industry Hour Form.

 The PGA of Canada Insurance Program is mandatory and is included with your annual dues at a minimal cost.
 What coverage is included?